Professional team working on laptops in modern workspace

 • Revenue-based financing: $10K-$75K, repaid as a percentage of daily deposits

 The equipment financing path is almost always cheaper.
 If your working capital need is actually about buying something specific — a vehicle, machine, tools — finance the equipment directly.
-Don't take a working capital loan at 30% when you could finance the asset at 16%.
+Don't take an unsecured working capital loan when you could finance the asset at a more competitive rate.

 See what 70+ lenders will offer your business.